TEIC/website/src/activities/council/meetings/tei-technical-council-p6-teleconference-2026-07-16.md

 * Whether P5 can be expressed entirely in P6 (as opposed to a P5 schema can be created from scratch using P6 specification mechanisms)

 * Pace: do we have a “big idea” for P6 ?
      * Do we need more thinking and inspiration from outside domains or are we ready to proceed based on the main points of agreement above?
 * Metadata/data separation.
      * SB: wants it strict and sharply defined
-      * MH: "an already lost argument"
+     * MH: “an already lost argument”
  * RV proposed “scopes” at abstract level, but TR would push the distinction down to the blueprint level.
 * What does a “blueprint” even mean, in practice?
     * JT: Like a customization
     * RV: Like a middle layer (interpretations of the abstract model, targeting a format)
 * Levels of prescriptiveness
     * HBS "80% conformant" damages grant applications
     * Perspective that most users do not customize (source??)
     * TR fears losing the “basic TEI literacy” if P6 changes too drastically.
     * MH and JT want constraint moved out of the abstract layer entirely
  * Should P5 be expressible in P6?
     * James: it should be a design requirement (RV: this seems untenable to me)
     * RV: it should be possible to build P5 as a blueprint out of a new abstract model (with additions at blueprint level like restoring numbered divs)
 * Underdeveloped but important points of discussion:
     * P6 should have better integration with existing standards
     * Mentions of DTS, HTML \+ RDFa (MH, RV: "making TEI work in the browser immediately, without CETEIcean, would be wonderful")
     *  MH "will need to be more explicitly linked to concepts defined in other ontologies and taxonomies," with machine-checkable rationales.
 * Feasibility – is P6 worth it?
     * SB: “if P6 is harder to maintain than P5, don't do it”
     * Median user (tei\_allers) gains little from a cleaner abstract model unless the tooling layer (Roma successor, blueprint repository system) is executed well.
     * P6's value case may currently be strongest for maintainers and expert customizers, but weakest for the silent majority.

 #### Slide prep subgroup
   * EBB has launched a repo in TEIC space for the slide deck via [reveal.js](http://reveal.js) \+ gh-pages: [https://github.com/TEIC/timeForP6](https://github.com/TEIC/timeForP6)